This website is best viewed in

 With the current treatment approaches, be it medical, surgical or rehabilitative, the pathophysiological processes and the resultant damage occurring at the microcellular level cannot be reversed.
 This calls for newer and more effective treatment approaches to improve not just the consequences of stroke but to repair and restore activities of the damaged neural tissue.

-Researchers and scientists are therefore considering stem cell therapy as a potential approach for stroke.
+Researchers and scientists are therefore considering cell therapy as a potential approach for stroke.
 Stem cells, with their unique properties of self-multiplication, differentiate into specialized cells and migrate to the affected area, regenerate and repair the affected tissues in stroke.

 Recent experimental studies raised the possibility of using mesenchymal stem cells (MSCs) for stroke therapy.
 There is increasing evidence that MSCs promote functional recovery in animal models of ischemic stroke.